Fanael/helm-w32-launcher/README.md

 # Helm W32 launcher

-Launch programs from Start Menu using Emacs and Helm.
+Launch programs from Start Menu from Emacs, using Helm.

 Why would you want to do that?
   * It actually makes sense if you agree that Helm is superior to the Start